parsimap/mui-persistent-drawer/README.md

 ### version: `1.0.6`

-* The package name is renamed from mui-presistent-drawer to mui-persistent-drawer and corrected in the project.
+* The package name is renamed from mui-persistent-drawer to mui-persistent-drawer and corrected in the project.

 ### version `1.0.8`